openlegend/core-rules/core/SRD.md

 | Resolve = 10 + Presence + Will  |

 **Resolve** represents your character’s ability to resist mental domination and stand brave in the face of danger.
-Enemies who wish to supernaturally charm you, deceive you with illusions, or frighten you must target your resolve.
+Enemies who wish to charm you, deceive you with illusions, or frighten you must target your resolve.

 \NextTableColumns{OCT{1}}